-Public Health is permanently engaged in Emergency Preparedness.
+Your Health Department is permanently engaged in Emergency Preparedness.
 In today's fast changing world we are continually faced with emerging threats to our health and safety.
 Severe weather, vector borne or other contagions, manmade disasters and accidents can strike with little or no warning.
 To prepare for the worst you must first imagine the unimaginable.
 It is grim work considering the devastation that emergency events can inflict upon our communities we spend the serious time to contemplate our community structures and develop all hazards plans to protect and preserve life.

-Your Health Department works diligently with the Cowley County Emergency Management staff and the local first responders.
-We partner with health care providers to plan and practice as best we can to prepare for a moment none of us hopes to ever face.
+The Health Department continues to work diligently with the Cowley County Emergency Management staff and our local first responders and law enforcement.
+We partner with health care providers to plan and practice as we prepare for a moment none of us hopes to ever face.

 The Health Department receives funding from Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC) through the Kansas Department of Health and Environment (KDHE) to work on such plans and keep them updated annually.
-In 2016 we prepared plans for dealing will a mass loss of lives, we practiced our ability to respond rapidly to an epidemic, we reviewed our severe contagion outbreak response and also spent time to review the threat to our community of the Zika virus and other vector borne illnesses and diseases.
-In both the Spring and Autumn of 2016 the Health Department served the community during times of flooding and in support of events that brought large crowds to Cowley County.
+In 2017 we updated plans for dealing will a disaster that resulted in mass casualties, we practiced our ability to respond rapidly to an epidemic, we reviewed our severe contagion outbreak response plan and also spent time to review the threat to our community of any blood borne or vector borne virus illness or disease.
+During 2017 the Health Department served the community in support of events that brought large crowds to Cowley County.

 Your Health Department works closely with both local hospitals, South Central Kansas Medical Center (SCKMS) and William Newton Hospital (WHN).
-During 2016 as part of our continuing support we worked to identify key areas of concern that will help guide the efforts of the Health Department now and in the future as we continually seek to make Cowley County a healthier place to live, work and raise a family.
+During 2017 as part of our continuing support we worked to identify key areas of concern that will help guide the efforts of the Health Department now and in the future as we continually seek to make Cowley County a healthier place to live, work and raise a family.